 History’s Biggest Fraud

 Agriculture started in about 9000 BC and domestication of crops was over by about 3500 BC.
 Today, we eat the same crops – Wheat, Maize, Rice, Potato, Millet, and Barley.
-Only a few species could be domesticated, and they were in the middle east, China, Central America but not in Australia or Africa.
-And that’s where, independently, domestication of crops started.
-Wheat went from an unknown crop to a crop which has spread everywhere on the planet.
+Only a few species could be domesticated, and they were in the middle east, China, and Central America but not in Australia or Africa.
+And that’s where, independently, the domestication of crops started.
+Wheat went from an unknown crop to a crop that has spread everywhere on the planet.
 Human bodies were not designed for agriculture and farming.
 Wheat demand protection from pests, animals, and even other humans.
 The only advantage farming has is that it leads to more food per unit area and allowed humans to multiply exponentially.
-Overall, the agriculture revolution in the short run made the life of humans miserable, so, why did it happen?
+Overall, the agricultural revolution in the short run made the life of humans miserable, so, why did it happen?